 Oh, and did I mention how wonderfully tender these are?
 Think you can’t make bakery-soft buns?
 Think again…

 Special Diet Notes: Bakery-Soft Butternut-Spinach Rolls

-Warm the soup a bit (you want it to be pretty warm to activate the yeast, but not too hot, which could kill the yeast).
+- Warm the soup a bit (you want it to be pretty warm to activate the yeast, but not too hot, which could kill the yeast).
 Place it in your blender and blend with the spinach until smooth.

 - Place the soup mixture, oil or shortening, yeast, sugar, salt, and wheat flour in a large bowl and mix until well combined.
 Gradually add in the bread or all-purpose flour until the dough reaches a nice soft, pliable consistency that you can handle.
 As it gets thick, you will want to knead it with your hands.
 I used just over 2-3/4 cup flour.

 - Lightly oil a large bowl, place the dough in the bowl and turn to lightly coat it with oil.
 Cover with a damp cloth and let rise in a warm place until the dough has doubled in volume, about 1 hour.
 I actually use a pyrex bowl that has a lid - it works great!

-- If making pull-apart rolls, lightly grease a 9×13-inch baking dish.
+- If making pull-apart rolls, lightly grease a 9x13-inch baking dish.
 Divide the dough into 12 or 18 equal pieces and form each piece into rounds.
 Place the rounds in your prepared baking dish.
 Cover the dish with a damp cloth and allow the dough to rise again, until doubled in volume, about 30 minutes.
 If the air in your kitchen is too cool, preheat your oven to warm, turn it off, place the dish with your dough in the oven, and leave the oven door propped slightly open.